 - At the end, you can then celebrate with a snack or movie to commemorate their achievement!

 These are just a few ideas—get as creative and involved as you want with it!
 You’ll find when tasked with a mission, kids become very determined to get through it, and your involvement and encouragement will mean the world to them (and hey, they certainly won’t be bored).

 You can make an objective for them to get the diamond at the end, or try to rescue a stuffed animal from entrapment.
 Either way, it’s a fun activity that’s sure to keep them occupied.
 Once they complete it, you can always rehash the same challenges by changing up the yarn, or the distance between obstacles.
 Tape a few pieces of paper with shapes and colors on the floor, or even multiplication problems, and they’ll be working their brains while doing it!

 Your kids will have ample play time, and fun things to explore with this list of activities.
 And the best part?
 No “I’m bored” replies will happen during the summer months.
 Continue to expand their minds, and they’ll go into the next school year more than ready to learn.

 If you try any of these activities, be sure to use the hashtag #MyAshleyHome for a chance to be featured on our Instagram!
+Share your favorite moments of summer fun in the comments below.
 We’d love to see what you come up with.